raylin1000/tcs/lec_02_representation.md

 Indeed, one of the messages of this course is that all programming language are in some sense _equivalent_ to one another, and hence we could have just as well used JavaScript, C, COBOL, Visual Basic or even [BrainF*ck](https://goo.gl/LKKNFK).
 >
 This is _not_ a programming course, and it is absolutely fine if you are not familiar with Python and don't follow the fine points of code  examples such as the above.
-Still you might find it instructive to try to parse them, with the help of websites such as Google or Stackoverflow.
+Still you might find it instructive to try to parse them, with the help of websites such as Google or Stack Overflow.
 In particular, the function `int2bits` above uses the fact that the  binary representation of a number $n$ is the list  $(\floor{\tfrac{n}{2^i}} \mod 2)_{i=0,\ldots,\floor{\log_2 n}}$, which in Python-speak is written as `[ floor(n / 2**i ) % 2 for i in range(floor(log(n,2))+1)]`.